Geospatial Analytics Ph.D. Program Handbook

 Geospatial Forum

 The Geospatial Forum brings together researchers, educators, practitioners, and students of geospatial sciences in an exciting series of lively presentations and discussions of cutting-edge work.
-Speakers are nominated by the GGSO’s Forum Committee and span academia, research organizations, and industry.
-The Forums take place on select Friday afternoons from 3:00pm-4:00pm.
-Doctoral students are strongly encouraged to attend.
-Refreshments are often available both before and after the Forum.
+Speakers are nominated by the Forum Committee and span academia, research organizations, and industry.
+The Forums take place on select Friday afternoons from 3:00-4:00pm.
+Doctoral students are expected to attend Forums in person.
+Refreshments are served beginning at 2:30pm.

 Travel/Conference Funding